 In general, you should be able to receive most of the green channels using a good antenna and some experimentation.

 - If you got a lot of green stations, congratulations you’re in good shape!
-You should do well with a Mohu Leaf antenna with RG6 cable or a Cable Cutter Aerowave if you want to get better reception of VHF (the Hi-V) channels.
+You should do well with a Mohu Leaf antenna with RG6 cable if you want to get better reception of VHF (the Hi-V) channels.
 More info here.

 - If you got just a few green and some yellow channels, an outdoor antenna is best, but you will get some channels with an indoor antenna.
-I would recommend the Mohu Leaf 50 with RG6 cable or a Cable Cutter Aerowave.
-More info here.
+Check out my article on amplified antennas.

 - If you go all yellow and orange channels, you’ll need an outdoor antenna

-- If you got all orange or red channels, or no channels, you should try to get free TV over the Internet
+- If you got all orange or red channels or no channels, you’ll need to use Internet streaming services for TV.

-To see which direction the TV signal is coming from, click on the stations call letters in the popup.
+To see which direction the TV signal is coming from, click on the station’s call letters on the left side of the map.
+The map will then show the TV transmitter towers with a black line to your location.